 How green is the stationery on your desk?
 I think home offices and workplaces can be one of the most wasteful places – simple tasks such as sorting waste can be a chore, and easy to forget at home.

-Fortunately, this means little changes can have a big impact.
-Instead of repeating my simple tips to be greener, I’ve decided to focus on sourcing eco-friendly and ethically-made stationery, that looks good and tells a positive story too.
+Fortunately, this means little changes can have a big impact!
+Instead of repeating my simple tips to be greener, I’ve decided to focus on sourcing eco-friendly and ethically-made stationery, that looks good and tells a positive story too…

-My first foray into eco-friendly stationery was at my favourite high-street stationers, Paperchase.
-This was a few years ago now, but I still pop in for the occasional recycled notepad or binder.
-They stock a good selection of brown paper options that are inexpensive and extend to boxes, diffusers, confetti pops and more!
+I have to admit, I’ve been a bit on the back-foot when it comes to stationery.
+My first foray into eco-friendly stationery was at my favourite high-street stationers, Paperchase*.
+This was a few years ago now, but I still pop in for the occasional recycled notepad* or binder.
+They stock a good selection of brown paper options that are inexpensive and extend to boxes, diffusers, confetti pops and more*!

 Clockwise from top left: 1.
 Warm Grey Company’s Hanging Planter, 2.
 Secrets of Green Palm Notebook, 3.
 Home of Juniper Himalaya Notebook, 4.
 Minimum Design Recycled Wood Pencil Pot, 5.
 Cuemars Air Plant with Holder, 6.
 Paperchase Recycled Binder, 7.
 BuyMeOnce Wooden Correction Tape, 8.
 Hopscotch Soy Candle